ElektraInitiative/libelektra/src/bindings/jna/README.md

 <version>$VERSION</version>
 ```

-If you wish to make the jna bindings part of your project, copy $VERSION.jar file to some location within your project, for example,
+If you wish to make the jna bindings part of your project, copy the jar file to some location within your project, for example,
 to `libs` directory in the project root.
 Then add to your pom.xml the following element as child of the `<dependencies>` element.

 ```xml